-The business dress code in New Zealand is difficult to pin down, although appearing well-groomed and presentable is highly valued.
-In more formal business settings, men tend to wear traditional dark suits while women wear business suits or appropriate dresses.
+The business dress code in New Zealand is difficult to pin down, although appearing well groomed and presentable is highly valued.
+In more formal business settings, men tend to wear traditional dark suits while women wear business suits or conservative dresses.
 Some industries do, however, exhibit a relaxed dress code where jeans and sports jackets are not an uncommon sight.
 The dress code of the office is entirely dependent on the industry.

-Greetings in New Zealand are usually casual and consist of a handshake and direct eye contact.
+Greetings in New Zealand are generally casual and consist of a handshake and direct eye contact.

 Gifts are not usually exchanged during business meetings.
-However, if invited to a colleague's home, be sure to take along wine, chocolates or flowers to say thanks.
+That said, if invited to a colleague's home, be sure to take along wine, chocolates or flowers to say thank you.
 Gifts are usually opened in the presence of the giver and should not be overly expensive.

-Women are treated as equals in the New Zealand workplace, often rising to senior corporate positions.
+Women are treated as equals in most workplaces in New Zealand, often rising to senior corporate positions.